coderofsalvation/kanban.bash/README.md

 commandline #notetaking #todomanager #scriptable for teams/personal: kanbanboard csv-viewer for minimalist productivity hackers.

-> WHY: online issuetrackers are great for teams, but how to manage (personal) todo's on a crossrepo- or microlevel?
-KANBAN.bash is a very simple **powerful** tool to manage and measure productivity.
+> **WHY?** online issuetrackers are great for teams, but how to manage (personal) todo's on a crossrepo-, macro-, or micro-level?
+This is a very simple **powerful** tool to manage and measure productivity.
 Just store the
-CSV-file(s) on a repo, clouddrive or server and use it across teams. #symlinksftw!
+CSV-file(s) on a repo, clouddrive or server and use it across teams. #symlinks #nestedkanbans

 ## Install